 Not referring to paid media data is a common SEO mistake that most startups commit.
 While SEO and paid ads are two separate activities, there is a ton of useful data that can be used for SEO by studying paid media data.

 While SEO focuses on acquiring and nurturing leads, paid media focuses on converting the acquired leads.

 There is a lot of overlapping data in terms of paid keywords that organic marketing can use as a hook to augment the impact of SEO activities.
 You can target certain paid keywords on your blogs for better traction and drive more traffic to your website.
 You can utilize your paid media keywords to find topics for your bottom-of-the-funnel content.

 You need to promote them with the same keywords as the paid media department is doing.
-There’s a lot of insight for that SEO consultants can learn from Pay Per Click (PPC) keyword research and landing page performances.
+There’s a lot of insight that SEO consultants can learn from Pay Per Click (PPC) keyword research and landing page performances.

 #9 Using the Same Anchor Text for Every Link

 Optimizing anchor text is important, but you aren’t supposed to use the same one for every link to a page.
 It might look unprofessional and make visitors feel like you’re trying to trick them.